eye3/nkit4nodejs/README.md

 ]
 ```

 ## Building data structures from big XML source, reading it chunk by chunk

+You can use builder.get(mapping_name) method to get currently constructed data.

 ```javascript
 var fs = require('fs');